praynal2/ifn646_project4/README.md

 # ifn646_project4

+This project is part of the QUT University course, within the IFN646 (Biomedical Data science) module.

+The aim here is to propose a model for classifying mammography images from the DDSM database.

+**Authors** : Harihar Vijayamanoranjan, Alexandra Romanow and Paul Raynal

+# Content

-# This directory contains the elements essential to the reproducibility of our solution.
+This directory contains the elements essential to the reproducibility of our solution. especially, you cand find files concerning :

+  SVM
+    - a simple linear SVM model (notebook)
+    - a script giving our dataset construction methods from the DDSM database API

+  CNN
+    -